manacho14/CLASH/README.md

 # Multiband galaxy morphologies for CLASH: a convolutional neural network transferred from CANDELS

-This repository was made to reproduce results of our paper titled "Multiband galaxy morphologies for CLASH: a convolutional neural network transferred from CANDELS"
+This repository was made to reproduce results of our paper titled [Multiband galaxy morphologies for CLASH: a convolutional neural network transferred from CANDELS](https://arxiv.org/abs/1810.07857) (currently accepted to Publications of the Astronomical Society of the Pacific (PASP))

 ### Prerequisites

-What things you need to reproduce our results are following python3 packages
+To reproduce our results you have to install following python3 packages:

 ```
 - numpy